 If I become a volunteer, will I get a discount on my child’s camp fees?

 Unfortunately, we are not able to offer a discount to your child’s camp fees as a result of your volunteer service.
 Running a summer camp program requires an enormous amount of staff, and the reality is that our fees are already discounted because of the volunteer hours we are given through generous people like you.
 We appreciate your help in keeping our rates more affordable.

 What time should I arrive for my volunteer service?

 Incoming volunteers should arrive the evening before their time of service.
 So for overnight kids/youth camps, you should arrive on Saturday evening.
-For family camps, you should arrive Sunday evening for Family Camp 1-3.
+For family camps, you should arrive Sunday evening.

 What do I do when I arrive at Camp?

-Overnight Camp Volunteers should visit the Front Office in the Centre between 7-9 pm on Saturday evening to check in and pick up their name tag, staff t-shirt and gas honorarium if they drove to camp.
+Overnight Camp Volunteers should visit the Front Office in the Centre between 6-8 pm on Saturday evening to check in and pick up their name tag and staff t-shirt as well as to hand in their police check if necessary.